 What we have to understand is that with the completion of the NT Scriptures, God deals with us differently than He did during the early years of the Church.
 It was a time of transition.
 We’re no longer in transition.
 This fact cannot be overemphasized.
 The Scriptures are complete and the Church is fully established now, and has been since the passing of the Apostles.
 Therefore, God speaks to us and directs our lives via the written Word of God, as the Holy Spirit teaches us and empowers us to live for Him.

 God’s written Word is our firm foundation.
 It’s our source for all truth.
 To insist that God still speaks to us via prophecy or tongues or dreams and visions or in any other miraculous way, is to declare God’s written Word, insufficient.
 However, that’s an idea that God’s Word itself refutes (2 Tim 3:16-17):

-(2 Tim 3:16-17) – 16 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, 17 that the man of God may be complete, equipped for every good work.
-(ESV)
+(2 Tim 3:16-17) – 16 Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness, 17 that each person who belongs to God may be complete, thoroughly equipped for every good work.
+(WEB)

 This same Paul who wrote 1 Corinthians is the same Paul who wrote the words of 2 Timothy.
 3:16-17.
 Note carefully what he says here: “All Scripture” gives us what we need to live for God and to serve God.
 Through the written Word of God, we are “complete, equipped for every good work.”
 In other words, the written NT Scriptures are totally sufficient to reveal God’s will to us, as it renews our mind, giving us the spiritual discernment and wisdom that we need to recognize God’s will, as the Holy Spirit does His work within us (Ro 12:1-2; Eph 5:17-18).